This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 How to Fix Unwanted Color Outcomes

-• Use color removers to reset fabric.
+- Color Correction: Use color removers to reset the fabric and start fresh.

 Experimenting With Natural Dyes and Ingredients